 If you’ve got allergies, maybe you’ve tried any number of antihistamines or nasal sprays for your runny nose, itchy eyes and endless sneezing.
-The over-the-counter remedies are designed to provide temporary relief from symptoms.
+Over-the-counter remedies are designed to provide temporary relief from symptoms.
 None, however, addresses the actual source of your allergies.

 Getting to the source of allergy symptoms

 The only clinically proven method to get to the source of your symptoms, providing significant, long-term relief, is called allergen immunotherapy.
-Immunotherapy treatments address the underlying cause of an allergic reaction by helping the body develop an immune tolerance to specific allergens.
-This is done by introducing and gradually increasing specific allergens to the body, desensitizing it to antigens over time.
+Immunotherapy treatments address the underlying cause of an allergic reaction by helping the body develop immune tolerance to specific allergens.
+This is done by introducing and gradually increasing particular allergens in the body, desensitizing it to antigens over time.

 Allergen immunotherapy is delivered in two ways, through shots (subcutaneous injection immunotherapy), or through drops (sublingual immunotherapy).
 Allergy shots were introduced over 100 years ago and are a very effective way of treating chronic allergies, often with a 60-70% reduction in allergy symptoms.